A Broadwell delay isn't what the PC industry needs

 Intel's codenames for processors sound like directions someone might give you if you get lost in the country.
 Take a wrong turn off of I64 in West Virginia, for example, and you might be told that Ivytown is on the other side of Ivy Bridge, not to be confused with Sandy Bridge.
 In reality, Ivytown is Intel's codename for an upcoming 15-core Xeon processor based on Ivy Bridge and designed for high-end servers.

 With our lab coats donned, our test benches primed, and our benchmarks at the ready, we look for answers to nine of the most burning performance-related questions

 If there’s one thing that defines the Maximum PC ethos, it’s an obsession with Lab-testing.
 What better way to discern a product’s performance capabilities, or judge the value of an upgrade, or simply settle a heated office debate?
 This month, we focus our obsession on several of the major questions on the minds of enthusiasts.
 Is liquid cooling always more effective than air?
 Should serious gamers demand PCIe 3.0?
 When it comes to RAM, are higher clocks better?
 On the surface, the answers might seem obvious.
 But, as far as we’re concerned, nothing is for certain until it’s put to the test.
 We’re talking tests that isolate a subsystem and measure results using real-world workloads.
 Indeed, we not only want to know if a particular technology or piece of hardware is truly superior, but also by how much.
 After all, we’re spending our hard-earned skrilla on this gear, so we want our purchases to make real-world sense.
 Over the next several pages, we put some of the most pressing PC-related questions to the test.
 If you’re ready for the answers, read on.

-Note: This article was originally featured in the October 2013 issue of the magazine.
+Note: This article was originally featured in the October 2013 issue of the magazine

-Note: This review was originally featured in the September 2013 issue of the magazine.
+Note: This review was originally featured in the November 2013 issue of the magazine.